erlendkringlebotten/Master-thesis-Erlend-Kringlebotten/README.md

 The function calculates irradiance using the trapezoidal rule for numerical integration.
 The uncertainty is calculated based on predefined wavelength ranges and their corresponding uncertainty values.

-## Note

-The function only processes CSV files in the directory.
-It checks if a file is a CSV file and if it exists before processing it.

 The fourth function is:
 # beregne_innstråling